 - Your leg feels as strong as your uninjured leg

-- You feel no pain in your leg when you walk, jog, sprint, or jump
+- You feel no pain in your leg when you walk, then jog, then sprint, then finally jump

-If you start pushing yourself before the hamstring strain is healed, you could re-injure the hamstring and develop permanent muscle weakness.
+If you start pushing yourself before the hamstring strain is healed, you could re-injure the hamstring and develop permanent muscle dysfunction.

 How Can I Prevent a Hamstring Strain?